Skip to content

 Internal resistance vs Temperature

-The Lead Acid batteries internal resistance is supposed independent of the temperature.
+Lead-acid batteries internal resistance is assumed independent of temperature.

-For the Li-Ion batteries, PVsyst applies the Arrhenius relationship (Ref.
-Lundgren 20161), which has been checked against many experimental discharge curves.
-It was observed that the law was giving very good satisfaction for the modeling purpose in PVsyst.
+For Li-ion batteries, PVsyst applies the Arrhenius relationship (Ref.
+Lundgren 20161), which has been validated against many experimental discharge curves.
+This relationship provides very good agreement for modeling purposes in PVsyst.

 \(ResInt (T°C) = ResInt (T°CRef) * e^{((Activation Energy/8.315) / (1/Tbatt[K])-1/(TRef[K]))}\)